Howard's Hills

-This painting was born from Ben’s years working in a nursing home—where daily interactions became deeply personal.
-Over time, he grew close to the residents in his care, bearing witness not just to their routines, but to their stories, their decline, and ultimately, their departures.
+This painting was born from my years working in a nursing home—where daily interactions became deeply personal.
+Over time, I grew close to the residents in his care, bearing witness not just to their routines, but to their stories, their decline, and ultimately, their departures.

 That phrase, “Okay now,” became the anchor for this piece—a soft farewell, filled with farewells and grace.